ct-js/docs.ctjs.rocks/docs/migration-1to2.md

 `PIXI.Point` are objects with `x`, `y` properties plus a few handy methods for copying them.

 `ct.camera.uiToGameCoord`, `ct.camera.gameToUiCoord`, and all `ct.camera.get(XY)Corner` do the same as well as they are dependant on these methods.

+## Default `ct.sound` is now a catmod

+Usually it won't cause any issues, but in case you have errors from ct.res about no sound systems, turn one of the sound catmods on in your project's settings.